 * serve sizes as specified by the manufacturer on pack

 Look for a cereal that contains 50 per cent whole grains or more.
 It’s usually splashed all over the front.
 The more, the better.
 Weet-Bix has 97 per cent whole grains while rolled oats hits the max at 100 per cent.

 If not, you can check the list of ingredients for clues that “Whole Grains” are present.
 Words like whole wheat, whole barley, oat AND brown rice are clues.
 My tip: go for a cereal that contains the words ‘whole ’ or ‘ wholegrain ’ in the first two ingredients.

 3. Be moderate with sugars

 I don’t want a sugary cereal but I don’t mind a little sweetness.
-So I like to follow a general rule which says to choose a cereal with:
+So I follow a general rule summarised from many criteria over the years eg Choice, Heart Foundation Tick, which says to choose a cereal with:

 15 per cent sugars or less